core-go/mq/README.md

 #### Decoupling Frontend and Backend
 - Frontend applications can send messages to a queue, which are then processed by backend services.
 - This improves responsiveness and allows for better handling of varying load conditions.

+## Conclusion
+Message queues are a crucial component in modern software architecture, providing a robust way to manage communication between different parts of a system.
+They enable decoupling, scalability, reliability, and fault tolerance, making them essential for building large-scale, distributed, and resilient applications.
+Understanding and implementing message queues can significantly enhance the efficiency and effectiveness of software systems.

 ## Installation
 Please make sure to initialize a Go module before installing core-go/mq: